ahmdtaha/constrained_attention_filter/README.md

 The unit L2-Norm constrained attention filter has two operating modes.
 * `visualize_attention.py` is the script for the vanilla "slow" (4 seconds) mode.
 I recommend running this first before experimenting with the fast L2-CAF version.
 The code of this mode is much easier to understand.
 The script's main function sets all the hyper-parameters needed.
 I will ellaborate more on each hyper-parameter soon.
 * The fast L2-CAF version is not released yet.
 It is coming soon.
-## Release History
-* 1.0.0
-    * First commit Vanilla L2-CAF on DenseNet 12 July 2020
-    * Add support for InceptionV1 - 15 July 2020
-    * Add support for ResNet50V2 - 18 July 2020
+This script is the one to use to visualize attention at intermediate layers.

+* `visualize_attention_fast.py` is the script for the fast (0.3 seconds) mode.
+The script only supports denseNet.
+I will add support to Inception and ResNet soon.
+ This script only works for visualizing attention is the last conv layer.
+I only use it for quantitative evaluation experiments, for instance, when I evaluate L2-CAF using ImageNet validation split.

 ### TODO LIST
 * Add Fast L2-CAF on DenseNet